 No, there is no duplication of roles.
-As much as these roles might seem similar, our distinct mandate is to facilitate, license and regulate entities operating in Free Zones in Uganda.
+As much as these roles might seem similar, our distinct mandate is to facilitate, license and regulate entities developing and operating in Free Zones in Uganda.

 However, in aspects to do with investment promotion, Customs control, trade and market promotional services, quality assurance and standards, we shall be working closely with the other Government Departments and Agencies.

 21. Are there already created Free Zones in Uganda, or those in the offing?